Apurv-1998/Kraze-App-Application/README.md

   b) Go to Body -> form-data<br>
   c) In the Key select file and add key as ``` DataFile ```<br>
   d) In the value upload the file containing locations<br>

+ ## Assumptions:

+ 1) Since the API was returning multiple coordinates for a particular location so selected only the first of them to be diplayed in the ouput

 ## Additional Info:

 1) All the working screenshots have been added in the scrrenshots folder